 - 1. All health and general rules (pages 8 18) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during juding.
-Refusal to follow these guidelines, or harassment of any show volunteer, Fair Association member or University of Illinois Extension staff member will result in removal from the show and forfeiture of all premiums and entry fees. - 3.
-Re-check your entries Wednesday, July 27 at the Fair Office.
-This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 4.
-Entries for the cow classes may or may not be in milk; however, all animals in milk must show in cow classes. - 5.
-Animals dehorned must be completely healed before entering grounds. - 6.
+Re-check your entries Wednesday, July 26 at the Fair Office.
+This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 3.
+Entries for the cow classes may or may not be in milk; however, all animals in milk must show in cow classes. - 4.
+Animals dehorned must be completely healed before entering grounds. - 5.
 The Lee Co.
-Fair Association and or superintendents reserve the right to combine or eliminate classes that are lacking in number of entries. - 7.
-No alcoholic beverages are allowed on the fairgrounds, in the livestock barns or camping area by anyone of any age during the fair. - 8.
+Fair Association and or superintendents reserve the right to combine or eliminate classes that are lacking in number of entries. - 6.
+No alcoholic beverages are allowed on the fairgrounds, in the livestock barns or camping area by anyone of any age during the fair. - Barns close (lights out) each night at 10:30 p.m.
+ONLY livestock exhibitors are allowed to stay overnight in their respective barns.
+An "Overnight Barn" form must be on file in the fair office.
+See "Special Events & Other Information" section for form. - 8.
 Announcements or changes made prior to judging pre-empt information previously provided in the fairbook.

-Ownership Dates: Dairy Cows-January 1, Dairy Calves & Heifers-June 1

-Entry Fee: \$10.00 per class Stall Fee: \$5.00 per stall
+Ownership Dates: Dairy Cows-January 1, Dairy Calves & Heifers-June 1 Entry Fee: \$10.00 per class Stall Fee: \$5.00 per stall